rz0718/MHMS_DEEPLEARNING/README.md

 # Deep Learning and Its Applications to Machine Health Monitoring

-This module contain the code used in our survey paper: 'Deep Learning and Its Applications to Machine Health Monitoring'.
+This module contain the code used in our survey paper: `Deep Learning and Its Applications to Machine Health Monitoring`.

 ## Table of Contents